JizhiziLi/matting-survey/README.md

 ![](src/timeline.jpg)

-We also list a summary of image matting methods organized according to the year of publication, the publication venue, input modality, automaticity, matting target, architecture, availability of the code (with the link).
-Please note that the list of papers is chronologically ordered.
+We also list a summary of image matting methods organized according to the year of publication, the publication venue, input modality, automaticity, matting target, architecture, and availability of the code (with the link).
+The list of papers is chronologically ordered.
+Please note that *[U]* stands for the unofficial implementation of the code.

 <table>